Aniket06118/AniketSharma-langgraph-MAT496/README.md

 **tweaking**
 - carried out an example where i asked questions about cricket and virat kohli , and tested the model on places as mentioned in the tutorial , and it worked perfectly !

+  ---

+# Module 3
+**Lesson 1**
+- This module explains human-in-the-loop, which lets users interact with graphs in real time using streaming to visualize outputs like node states or chat model tokens.
+LangGraph supports both sync and async streaming, allowing full or partial state updates, as well as token-level and message-based streaming for smoother, real-time tracking of chat model activity.